 Let’s break down these marketing channels compared to fleet wraps.
 With a focus on each medium’s CPM alongside many of the other essential KPIs described above, you’ll know how to assess the value of fleet wraps for your business — not spend advertising dollars in the dark.

 For many businesses, television commercials are a classic advertising strategy.

 Yet with the growing prominence of digitally recording shows — and subsequently fast-forwarding through ads — as well as on-demand streaming services like Netflix, Hulu and Amazon Prime, audiences for television commercials are shrinking.

 - CPM: Television averages some of the highest CPM of any advertising medium, at $23.70 per thousand views.

 - Cost per run: A 30-second slot during primetime, early evening hours will cost a small business between $200 and $2,000 per airing package.
 That package price will fluctuate depending on contracts, run amounts and even the time of year ads are aired.

 - Less return on investment: Out-of-home advertising like fleet wraps more than double their return on investment, averaging $2.80 in sales for every $1 spent, compared to television’s $2.43 ROI average.

 Printed fleet graphics and full vehicle wraps provide an alternative.
-Drivers and passengers alike pay attention to the road, and are far more likely to take in and remember surrounding stimuli.
-That lends a crucial advantage to vehicle fleet wraps over other outdoor and inbound marketing techniques where recipients are far more likely to be passive, not active, observers.
+Drivers and passengers alike pay attention to the road, and are more likely to take in and remember surroundings.
+That lends an advantage to fleet wraps over other marketing techniques where recipients are more likely to be passive observers.

 2. Fleet Wraps vs. Radio